Skip to main content

 Physical examination

-The doctor will perform a complete physical examination, to check for abnormalities in the penis, scrotum, and testicles.
-To check for heart disease the doctor will take your blood pressure, measure your heart rate, and order a blood test to check your level of cholesterol.
-Your doctor will do a digital rectal examination to feel the size, shape, and consistency of the prostate, and if necessary check the level of prostate-specific antigen (PSA) in your blood.
-To check for diabetes the doctor may order a test to measure the level of glucose in your blood.
-It could also be necessary to assess your testosterone levels in the morning.
-This is also done with a blood test.
+Your doctor will perform a physical examination to look for abnormalities in the penis, scrotum, and testicles.
+To screen for cardiovascular disease, your blood pressure and heart rate may be measured, and a blood test may be ordered to check your cholesterol levels.
+Your doctor may perform a digital rectal examination to assess the size, shape, and consistency of the prostate, and if necessary, check the level of prostate-specific antigen (PSA) in your blood.
+To check for diabetes, a blood test may be used to measure your glucose level.
+It may also be necessary to measure your morning testosterone level with a blood test. .

 Cardiac risk evaluation

-Because of the relation between erectile dysfunction and heart disease the doctor generally does a cardiac risk evaluation as part of the diagnosis.
-Your doctor may refer you to a cardiologist for further evaluation and specific cardiac tests, such as a ‘stress test.’
+Because erectile dysfunction and heart disease are related, your doctor will usually assess your cardiac risk as part of the evaluation.
+You may be referred to a cardiologist for further assessment and specific tests such as a ‘stress test’.

 Laboratory testing